lyricat/go-boilerplate/README.md

 feel free to remove any functionality you do not need:

-1. to sync network snapshots
+1. syncer
   - `/cmd/worker` - the entry command to start workers
   - `/worker/syncer` - a worker to sync snapshots from Mixin Network.
   - `/core` - database model definitions of snapshots and assets
   - `/store` - database stores of snapshots and assets
-2. to start a httpd
+2. httpd
   - `/cmd/httpd` - the entry command to start a httpd server
   - `/handler` - the HTTP requset handlers
-3. to migrate database
+3. messenger
+  - `/cmd/worker` - the entry command to start workers
+  - `/worker/messenger` - a worker to handle incoming messages
+  - `/message/` - the handlers to handle messages
+4. migrater
   - `/cmd/migrate` - the entry command to migrate database
-4. an echo command
+5. the echo command
   - `/cmd/echo` - a simple command to show you how to write a command